Right Arrow

 Phase 2: Integration and optimization

 Advanced AI-powered platforms connect machines, processes, and human expertise to optimize production efficiency through systematic integration of operational data sources.
-Integration enables simultaneous optimization of all three OEE pillars:
+Integration allows for simultaneous optimization of all three OEE pillars:

-• Availability - Keeping lines running through predictive maintenance
+• Availability - Keeping lines running through anticipatory maintenance

 • Performance - Maintaining optimal speed via bottleneck identification

-• Quality - Ensuring product compliance through automated inspection
+• Quality - Verifying product compliance through automated inspection

 Video analytics integration requires careful consideration of MES, ERP, WMS, and PLM system connections.
 Factory floor interfaces must support seamless data flow while providing multiple format outputs for comprehensive operational visibility.